-In the program of Philosophy the department offers:
+In the Philosophy program, the department offers:

-- Bachelor degree in Philosophy;
+- a bachelor’s degree in Philosophy;

-In the program of Humanities the department offers:
+In the Humanities program, the department offers:

-- Bachelor degree in Humanities;
+- a bachelor’s degree in Humanities;

 - a master’s degree in Humanities;